Florence Vandamm: Broadway and the United States

 Due to the unfavourable economic environment in England following the depression of 1920–1921, in 1923 Vandamm and her husband moved to New York where she found work with a magazine.
 She made connections there with Irene and Alice Lewisohn, photographing performers in the early modern dance and experimental music scenes associated with the Neighborhood Playhouse theatre.
 She created portraits of dance pioneers, including Martha Graham, Charles Weidman, and Doris Humphrey.

 Vandamm was then hired as a backup photographer for productions of New York's Theatre Guild.
 The guild's official photographer, Francis Bruguière, had been "erratic in the performance of his duties", and his work was eventually supplanted by Vandamm Studio.
 The Vandamms earned a reputation among Broadway theatres for their quality and efficiency.

 Vandamm successfully managed the performing arts studio through the Great Depression.
 The studio was responsible for portrait photography as well as photo documentation of productions.
 She took photographs of groups of actors, depicting major moments in the plot, as well as stage crews, songwriting and production teams, and the finished sets.
 Vandamm was known to watch rehearsals prior to producing photographs for the productions.

 Photocalls with Vandamm were a theatrical tradition for Broadway actors.
 Actors would arrive in costume at her studio on West 57th Street.
 Her portraits were often of traditional poses, using minimal makeup.
 According to the New York Public Library, Vandamm is often said to have "invented" the head shot.
 Vandamm photographed numerous celebrities during her career, including Katharine Hepburn, Tennessee Williams, Dorothy Parker, Marlon Brando, Harpo Marx, Gregory Peck, and Leonard Bernstein.

 Vandamm's photography was known for its technical quality, particularly her choice of camera angles and skilful use of shadow and light.
 Her lighting techniques allowed her to explore its emotional and sculptural qualities.
 She employed a large-format camera on a tripod.

 Vandamm was "one of the most prolific and widely published female commercial photographers of the early 20th century".
 Vandamm Studio produced photographs of over 2,000 productions from 1930 to 1950.
 Vandamm spent the majority of her career in New York.
 During the summer of 1928, she travelled to Hollywood where she photographed subjects in over 60 sittings over a five-week period.
 In 1937, the Museum of the City of New York staged an exhibition of Vandamm's photographs of 56 musicals and plays entitled New York Theatre Productions as Photographed by Vandaam, 1923-37.
 During the golden age of Broadway musicals, Vandamm was the principal photographer of theatre.

 Later life and death

-Vandamm's husband died in 1944, and their son died in World War II.
+Vandamm's husband died in 1944, and their son died in 1946.
 Following her retirement in 1950, Vandamm's archives, including her prints, key sheets, and negatives, were purchased for $73,000 by the New York Public Library in 1961.

 Florence Vandamm died of a stroke on March 15, 1966, at Doctors Hospital in New York City.
 The Vandamm Collection is held by The New York Public Library for the Performing Arts.